Pardee RAND History & Accreditation

 It is also the only one based at a public policy research institute—the Santa Monica, California-based RAND Corporation—which invented many of the analytical methods and tools of public policy analysis.

-The school has been accredited by the Western Association of Schools and Colleges since 1975.
+Now celebrating its 50th anniversary, the school has been accredited by the Western Association of Schools and Colleges since 1975.

 - 1970: RAND Graduate Institute (RGI) is founded at the RAND Corporation in Santa Monica, CA; first cohort has 11 students

 - 1970: Charles Wolf Jr. becomes Dean (1970-1998)

 - 1974: The first doctorate degree is awarded

 - 1979: RGI is a founding member of the Association for Public Policy Analysis and Management (APPAM)

 - 1985: Accreditation is reaffirmed